ChrisDowdDeveloper/flashcard/README.md

-# flashcard

-Designed to help students study the material they are learning.
-Giving them the ability to create, delete, edit and study a deck on a topic and add, delete, edit the cards.
-The cards are designed to have the question on the front and the answer on the back.
+This project is to help students study with flashcards.
+With the ability to add, view, edit and delete a deck aswell as add, view, delete and edit flashcards.